Snow camp weather, hike safety and first aid considerations

 The 1968 Cadillac sedan with maybe six inches of ground clearance will finally make it into a campsite parking space and everyone will enjoy the festival atmosphere of its arrival–if we all plan for and choose that atmosphere.

 If it snows the last night, cars will need to have snow cleared from them.
-(You should have just left the vehicle to sit at the campsite for the weekend, and ride the free valley shuttle bus or the free bus to the ski resort/ranger snowshoe walk.)
+(You could have just left the vehicle to sit at the campsite / hotel for the weekend, and ride the free valley shuttle bus or ride the free bus to the ski resort/ranger snowshoe walk, or carpooled to the trailhead for the Upper Yosemite Fall hike.)

 Below, a campground loop after snow plowing: